• Home

 Interests:

-capital structure, financial regulation, financial crises; applications of advanced quantitative analysis in Finance, e.g. regression methods robust to outliers and multicollinearity, change point analysis, forecasting models, variable selection, Bayesian statistics and simulation analysis
+capital structure, financial regulation, financial crises, sustainability, inequality; applications of advanced quantitative analysis in Finance, e.g. regression methods robust to outliers and multicollinearity, change point analysis, forecasting models, variable selection, Bayesian statistics and simulation analysis, AI/ML methods

 Publications: